Léon Dehon: Controversial publications

-Before John Paul II's death in 2005, Cardinal Archbishop of Paris Jean-Marie Lustiger sent an urgent letter to Cardinal Joseph Ratzinger (who became Benedict XVI not long after) expressing alarm at Dehon's writings and asking for an examination.
+Before John Paul II's death in 2005, Cardinal Archbishop of Paris Jean-Marie Lustiger sent an urgent letter to Cardinal Joseph Ratzinger expressing alarm at Dehon's writings and asking for an examination.
 The French Episcopal Conference urged caution with the cause, and the French government warned that it would not send a representative to the beatification if it went ahead.
-Benedict XVI ordered an urgent reexamination of Dehon's writings, with the first meeting scheduled for that 24 June.
+Benedict XVI later ordered an urgent reexamination of Dehon's writings, with the first meeting scheduled for that 24 June.
 The pope tasked Cardinal José Saraiva Martins to lead the effort, and also appointed Cardinals Paul Poupard and Roger Etchegaray.